AnamayaSaraogi/Human-Face-Recognition-Model/README.md

 To directly use the pre-trained model, follow these steps:

 - Open the `implementation.ipynb` notebook in Google Colab.
-- Upload the `face_recognition.keras` file from this repository.
+- When prompted to uplaod a file, upload any image from your device.
 - Run the code to load the model and classify your input images.

 ### 2. Train the Model from Scratch